Ignition Award FAQ

 - conduct further defined research on an invention that will lead to proof of concept or prototypes;

-- undertake testing of a technology or a material to obtain intial data on performance:
+- undertake testing of a technology or material to obtain initial data on performance;

 - develop a more user-friendly software interface;

 - send a material out to independent third party for testing under industrial conditions;

 - conduct in vivo or animal testing of a new compound;